A12 road (England): Proposed Improvements

-2023 Lowestoft Gull Wing Bridge

-A new 8 span bridge is being constructed over the river in Lowestoft (Suffolk).
-On completion in 2023, it will carry the A12 over the river from the existing A12 roundabout at Tom Crisp Way.
-From there, Peto Way and the A1117 (Peto Way & Millennium Way) will become part of the A12, leaving it to terminate at the towns northern roundabout which acts as a junction onto the A47.

 2008 Technology Upgrades

 In November 2008 the government announced a £60 million technology package including variable message signs, CCTV, Automatic Number Plate Recognition cameras and automatic incident detection sensors embedded in the road surface to improve journey reliability, reduce delays and give better information to drivers.
 Work is due to start in 2011/12.

 1986 Proposed Bypasses

 A bypass for various villages was proposed in 1986 as part of the government's 1989 Roads for Prosperity white paper which detailed many road schemes across the country.
 Suffolk county council considered a bypass for the villages of Farnham, Stratford St Andrew, Glemham and Marlesford for the 2006 Local Transport Plan.
 The scheme will not be implemented until after 2016.
 Essex county council has put forwards plans for a bypass of Chelmsford connecting Junction 19 of the A12 to the A131.
 Plans to upgrade additional sections of the A120 into a dual two-lane carriageway were scrapped in 2009.